mitre/oracle-database-12c-stig-baseline/README.md

     inspec exec https://github.com/mitre/oracle-database-12c-stig-baseline/archive/master.tar.gz -t docker://<containerid> --input-file <path_to_your_input_file/name_of_your_input_file.yml> --reporter cli json:<filename>.json

-Runs this profile over docker transport to the container ID <containerid> as a user account, reporting results to both the command line interface (cli) and to a machine-readable JSON file.
+Runs this profile over docker transport to the container ID <containerid>, reporting results to both the command line interface (cli) and to a machine-readable JSON file.

 The following is an example of using this command.